-{\bf Metrics.} The scoring metric used for comparing the performance of the models is the mean average precision (mAP) of the classes as defined in COCO~\cite{lin2014microsoft} and implemented in Ultralytics' YOLOv5~\cite{glenn_jocher_2022_6222936} and OpenMMLab~\cite{mmdetection}.
-For each image, we produce multiple predicted bounding boxes, and compare the intersection of each bounding box to the ground truth of the traffic sign in the image.
-If the predicted bounding box's Intersection over Union (IoU) with the ground truth is over 0.5, then the prediction is counted as positive.
-In the case of multiple prediction to a ground truth bounding box, only the prediction with the highest IoU is counted.
-The Average Precision (AP) is then calculated as the area under the precision-recall curve, and over all classes, we calculate mAP$_{0.5}$ as the mean over all classes with an IoU of 0.5 and mAP$_{0.5:0.95}$ as the mean over all the classes over a range between 0.5 to 0.95, with a step of 0.05~\cite{lin2014microsoft}.
+The scoring metric used for comparing the performance of the models is the Mean Average Precision (mAP) of the classes as defined in COCO~\cite{lin2014microsoft} and implemented in Ultralytics' YOLOv5~\cite{glenn_jocher_2022_6222936} { and YOLOv8~\cite{Jocher_YOLO_by_Ultralytics_2023} releases} and OpenMMLab’s mmdetection toolbox~\cite{mmdetection}.
+For each {ground truth bounding box in an} image, multiple predicted bounding boxes {are produced, and the ratio between the area of the intersection between each prediction and the ground truth and the area of the union between each prediction and the ground truth is calculated.} If {a} predicted bounding box’s Intersection over Union (IoU) is equal to over {a specified threshold}, then the prediction is {kept with the IoU used as a confidence score.} The Average Precision (AP) is then calculated as the area under the precision-recall curve {for the kept predictions, and the Mean Average Precision is the average of the Average Precision over all the different label types.
+We calculate mAP$_{0.5}$ as the Mean Average Precision where the specified threshold for the IoU is 0.5. mAP$_{0.5:0.95}$ is calculated as the average of the Mean Average Precision with the specified thresholds being over a range from 0.5 to 0.95 inclusive,} with a step of 0.05~\cite{lin2014microsoft}.